madewithray/ray-ios-sdk/README.md

 --- | --- | ---
 `beaconRSSITrigger` | The value where a beacon should be registered as "in-range".
 Default value is -75.
 `beaconMinimumThreshold` | The minimum value of the range where the beacon should stay in in-order to be considered "in-range".
 Value must be less than `beaconMaximumThreshold` and within range of (∞, 0).
 Default value is -85.
 `beaconMaximumThreshold` | The maximum value of the range where the beacon should stay in in-order to be considered "in-range".
-Value must be greater than `beaconMinimumThreshold` and within range of (∞, 0].
+Value must be greater than `beaconMinimumThreshol.d` and within range of (∞, 0].
 Default value is 0.
 `beaconExitTrigger` | The value where a beacon should be registered as "out-of-range".
 Value must be less than `beaconMinimumThreshold`.
-Default value is -90
+Default value is -90.
 `walkInTimeToWait` | The time to wait (seconds) before a beacon is registered when entering its region.
 Default value is 10 seconds.
 `walkOutTimeToWait` | The time to wait (seconds) before a beacon is registered when exiting its region.
 Default value is 10 seconds.
 `subsequentRangingInterval` | The time to wait (seconds) between identifying identical beacons.
 Default value is 6 hours.
 `enableBackgroundProcessTimeExtension` | If `true`, background process time will be extended while app is in background.
 Default value is `false`.
 `enableContinuousRanging` | If `true`, `rsdkDidRangeRayBeacon:inRegionWithIdentifier:` will continuously return all ranged beacons.
 Avoid continuous ranging to conserve battery.
 `enableCustomWalkOut` | If `true`, `rsdkDidWalkOutOfBeacon:inRegionWithIdentifier:` will adhere to `beaconExitTrigger` and `walkOutTimeToWait` values.
-Default value is `false`
+Default value is `false`.
+`hasWalkedIn` | Returns true if device is registered as `walked-in`.
+False is device is not in range of beacons or has `walked-out` of range.